devavratk/Big-Data-Assaignment/README.md

 ## Description:
-This project uses OMDb API and official IMDB data set from (https://datasets.imdbws.com/), which comprises collection of movies, TV series, games, cast, crew and many more.
+Built a webapp which analyses IMDB's large data according to the user's requirement.
+It uses OMDb API and official IMDB data set from (https://datasets.imdbws.com/), which comprises collection of movies, TV series, games, cast, crew and many more.

 ### Implementation
 Data is gathered from IMDB's official website as well as from OMDb API using Node.js HTTP requests.<br>